johanneszab/TumblThree/README.md

 * Allows to download only original content of the blog and skip reblogged posts.
 * Set a time interval for a automatic download (e.g. during nights).
 * Can download only specific blog pages instead of the whole blog.
+* Allows to download blog posts in a defined time span.
 * Uses SSL instead of unsecure http connections.
 * Allows to set a proxy.
 * A bandwidth throttler.